1. Home

 To find out which car tax band you’re in visit the GOV.UK website.
 You can find the emissions of both new and used cars.

-In 2025, electric vehicle owners will have to pay car tax.
-The chancellor of the exchequer announced this in the 2022 autumn statement.
+In 2025, electric vehicle owners have to pay car tax.

-So in 2025, the government will introduce a tax on EVs in an attempt to make up the £35 billion in tax revenue that could be lost.
+So in 2025, the government is introducing a tax on EVs in an attempt to make up the £35 billion in tax revenue that could be lost.

 You’re exempt from paying VED if your car is: